-Welcome to Tippah County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Tippah County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Tippah County was one of the ten original counties formed from the Chickasaw Session of 1832.
 Before this time, the Chickasaws occupied and controlled the area despite Mississippi's statehood in 1817.
 In the late 1700s and early 1800s, the Indians had several large towns along the Natchez Trace and traded considerably with the English and the Americans.
 In fact, large numbers of artifacts have been found in the county, and the county has rare unspoiled fossil finds found in only one other site in the United States.
 Tippah County is believed named after a beautiful Chickasaw Indian princess.